Ashah15/AZA-Finance/README.md

 How to install and run it locally

-- Run git clone  to get it in your local machine.
+- Run git clone https://github.com/Ashah15/AZA-Finance.git to get it in your local machine.

 - Navigate to the folder by running

-  cd aza-finance
+  cd AZA-Finance

 - Install all of the dependencies by running